REV. FR. JON MAGOULIAS

 “The Lord has given us many counsels and commandments to help us toward salvation.
 He has even given us a pattern of prayer, instructing us on how we are to pray.
 He has given us life, and with His accustomed generosity, He has also taught us how to pray.
 He has made it easy for us to be heard, as we pray to the Father in words taught us by the Son…Let us pray as God our Master has taught us.
 To ask the Father in words His Son has given us, to let Him hear the words of Christ ringing in our ears, is to make our prayer one of friendship, a family prayer.”
 St. Cyprian, martyred Bishop of Carthage (+258)

 In addition to contributing the Eucharist Bread it is customary to bring a bottle of olive oil for the vigil lights and a bottle of wine for Holy Communion.
-The ONLY wine being used for Holy Communion is: 1.)
-Coumantaria St. John, St. Nicholas or St. Barnabas.
+The ONLY wine being used for Holy Communion is Coumantaria and will now be available for purchase from the Church Office.